 Inflation Rate in Kyrgyzstan averaged 7.11 percent from 2003 until 2022, reaching an all time high of 32.45 percent in July of 2008 and a record low of -0.70 percent in February of 2019.
 This page provides the latest reported value for - Kyrgyzstan Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Kyrgyzstan Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Inflation Rate in Kyrgyzstan is expected to be 4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Kyrgyzstan to stand at 4.20 in 12 months time.
-In the long-term, the Kyrgyzstan Inflation Rate is projected to trend around 5.30 percent in 2020, according to our econometric models.
+Inflation Rate in Kyrgyzstan is expected to be 16.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Kyrgyzstan Inflation Rate is projected to trend around 10.00 percent in 2023 and 8.00 percent in 2024, according to our econometric models.